hashintel/hash/apps/hashdotai/docs/04_simulation/creating-simulations/behaviors/inheritance.md

 Entity types consist of _properties_, each of which has their _own_ property types, and in some cases these may have _default values_.
 Entity types in HASH may contain a `hash_simulation_behavior` property containing one or more [behaviors](/docs/simulation/creating-simulations/behaviors).

-When an agent in a HASH simulation has its _type_ declared going forward, if hEngine is able to match that type to a valid entity type URI, any behaviors specified in that schema's `hash_simulation_behavior` array will be attached to the agent.
+When an agent in a HASH simulation has its _type_ declared going forward, if hEngine is able to match that type to a valid entity type URL, any behaviors specified in that schema's `hash_simulation_behavior` array will be attached to the agent.

 There is no limit to the number of types that may be attached to an agent, and types may continue to be used descriptively without being linked to entity type URIs.